 I know they say a better camera won’t make you a better photographer, but this lens will.
 And any pro would agree with me.

-The lens all around just shoots really clean images that are extremely sharp.
-The edges look great Image stabilization is a really handy feature and works great.
+The lens produces extremely sharp, clean images.
+The edges look great.
+Image stabilization is a really handy feature and works great.

-When I originally bought this lens I used it exclusively on my Canon 5Dmkii.
-Now I use it on my Sony A7r with the Metabones Adapter.
-Although this slows down the autofocus a bit and confuses the image stabilizer, I still really enjoy it.
-I actually use it a lot of videos.
-You have to get further back but it compresses your shots in a very unique and beautiful way.
-I try to always shoot with long lenses with video and this lens definitely does it for me.
+When I originally purchased this lens, I used it exclusively on my Canon 5D Mark II.
+Now, I use it on my Sony A7R with the Metabones Adapter.
+Although this slows down the autofocus and confuses the image stabilizer, I still find it enjoyable.
+I actually use it for many videos.
+You have to get further back, but it compresses your shots in a unique and beautiful way.
+I always try to shoot with long lenses with video, and this lens definitely does it for me.

 Canon 70-200mm F2.8 IS II Bokah Samples